OpenKNX/OpenKNXproducer/README.md

 - **help**       Display more information on a specific command.
 - **version**    Display version information.

-This tool also creates a header file with defines for all parameter and communication object definitions in the XML. **Requirements:** ETS must be installed.
-Supported versions are: ETS 4, ETS 5.5, ETS 5.6, ETS 5.7 and ETS 6.0.
+This tool also creates a header file with defines for all parameter and communication object definitions in the XML.

+## Requirements:

+ETS must be installed.
+Supported versions are: ETS 4, ETS 5.5, ETS 5.6, ETS 5.7, ETS 6.0 and ETS 6.3.
 The correct ETS converter version is automatically found dependent on xmlns of provided xml document.
 This project uses **.NET 6.0**.

 ##

-### Examples:
+## Examples:

 - ``OpenKNXproducer new --ProductName=TempSensor --AppNumber=567 Sensor``

   Creates initial Sensor.xml, do sanity checks produce Sensor.h, produce Sensor.knxprod